RejanChhantyal/c_folder/readme.txt

 }

-9.Write a function to compute yhe greatest common diviser of the two given numbers:
+9.Write a function to compute the greatest common diviser of the two given numbers:
 #include<stdio.h>
 int min(int a,int b){
     if(a<b) return a;